-The Queer Paulettes* is a Meetup group for queer women who love cinema.
-We see films that leave a strong impression and make us want to talk about them afterwards.
+The Queer Paulettes is a Meetup group for queer women who love cinema.* We watch films that leave a strong impression and make us want to talk about them afterwards.
 Come meet other cool women still keen on the big screen!

-*"The Paulettes" is the snarky name given to a coterie of mostly male film critics who were protégés of Pauline Kael, the film reviewer for The New Yorker from 1968 to 1991.
-With The Queer Paulettes, we're reclaiming the name.
+*"The Paulettes" is the snarky name given to a coterie of mostly male film critics who were protégés of Pauline Kael, the film reviewer for The New Yorker magazine from 1968 to 1991.
+With "The Queer Paulettes," we're taking liberties with Pauline's legacy.